 A Fall Fairytale and Outdoor Playground: The Scottish Highlands

 Where to Stay: The Gleneagles Hotel, a playground for children and adults alike where days are spent fishing, hiking, learning falconry, playing golf and horseback riding (there are even two miniature ponies for young riders).
-Or, for a more old world experience, head to Inverlochy Castle where active days are complimented by exquisite food and 19th-century décor in a lakeside castle.
+Or, head up to the Isle of Skye and stay at the home of the MacDonald clan on Loch na Dal, Kinloch Lodge.

 A Coastal Retreat: Rhode Island